Barrow in Furness and Cumbria

 Construction

-Our client, Roy Fry, developed mesothelioma as a result of working as a draftsman for Caston Barber Limited.
+One client developed mesothelioma as a result of working as a draftsman for Caston Barber Limited.
 The company made fireproof doors for ships including the SS Oriana for Vickers & Armstrong.
 He would cut up and fit sheets of asbestos in a workshop using a mechanical saw.
 Insurers were identified for the period 1960-1962 and compensation was recovered despite the company no longer trading.
-Settlement was agreed for Roy with provision that he could return to Court for more compensation to fund medical treatment that he paid for privately.
+Settlement was agreed for the client with provision that he could return to Court for more compensation to fund medical treatment that he paid for privately.

 What our clients say